 David Goodman, M.D., Director, has devoted his career to improving health through the development and integration of innovative technologies into clinical practice.
 Dr. Goodman currently serves as co-founder and Chief Medical Officer of FirstVitals Health & Wellness, a technology-enabled service company focused on preventing complications such as foot ulcers and lower extremity amputations in people with diabetes.
 Dr. Goodman also serves on the board of directors of NEUROMetrix (Nasdaq: NURO), a neurotechnology company focused on the early detection of diabetic peripheral neuropathy (DPN) and treatment of painful diabetic neuropathy (PDN).
 In addition, Dr. Goodman served as a director of Sound Surgical Technologies LLC, a private manufacturer of aesthetic surgical tools until its successful acquisition by Solta Medical (Nasdaq: SLTM) in 2013.
 Dr. Goodman has a long track record of accomplishment in executive management as well as through his own entrepreneurial efforts.
 As an executive, Dr. Goodman served as Chief Executive Officer of SEDLine, an EEG-based brain monitoring company as well as the EVP of Business Development for Masimo (Nasdaq: MASI), a leading company in non-invasive patient monitoring.
-As an entrepreneur, Dr. Goodman was the founding Chief Executive Officer of LifeMasters Supported SelfCare, a pioneering disease management company, and Aradigm, a developer of electronic aeorosol drug delivery systems.
-Dr. Goodman began his career as the first engineer at Nellcor, the company that developed modern pulse oximetry.
+As an entrepreneur, Dr. Goodman was the founding Chief Executive Officer of LifeMasters Supported SelfCare, a pioneering disease management company, and Aradigm, a developer of electronic aerosol drug delivery systems.
+Dr. Goodman began his career as the first engineer at Nellocr, the company that developed modern pulse oximetry.
 He holds a B.A.S. in applied science and bioengineering and a M.S.E. in bioengineering from the University of Pennsylvania.
+Dr. Goodman also received an M.D. cum laude from Harvard Medical School and the Harvard-M.I.T.
+Division of Health Sciences and Technology.
 Dr. Goodman completed his internship at the University of California, San Francisco (UCSF) in the Department of Medicine.
 He holds 18 issued and 4 pending US patents and maintains clinical practices in California and Hawaii.
-Dr. Goodman contributes medical and industry experience to the board of directors.
+Dr.